siv2r/bip-frost-signing/README.md

 <!-- REVIEW: Should we add a paragraph about `OP_CHECKSIGADD` like BIP327 does? -->

 The FROST signature scheme enables threshold Schnorr signatures.
-In a `t`[^t-edge-cases]-of-`n` threshold configuration, any `t` participants can cooperatively produce a Schnorr signature that is indistinguishable from a signature produced by a single signer.
+In a `t`-of-`n` threshold configuration, any `t`[^t-edge-cases] participants can cooperatively produce a Schnorr signature that is indistinguishable from a signature produced by a single signer.
 FROST signatures are unforgeable as long as fewer than `t` participants are corrupted.
 The signing protocol remains functional provided that at least `t` honest participants retain access to their secret key shares.

 [^t-edge-cases]: While `t = n` and `t = 1` are in principle supported, simpler alternatives are available in these cases.
 In the case `t = n`, using a dedicated `n`-of-`n` multi-signature scheme such as MuSig2 (see [BIP327][bip327]) instead of FROST avoids the need for an interactive DKG.
 The case `t = 1` can be realized by letting one signer generate an ordinary [BIP340][bip340] key pair and transmitting the key pair to every other signer, who can check its consistency and then simply use the ordinary [BIP340][bip340] signing algorithm.
 Signers still need to ensure that they agree on a key pair.

 The IRTF has published [RFC 9591][rfc9591], which specifies the FROST signing protocol for several elliptic curve and hash function combinations, including secp256k1 with SHA-256, the cryptographic primitives used in Bitcoin.
 However, the signatures produced by RFC 9591 are incompatible with BIP340 Schnorr signatures due to the X-only public keys introduced in BIP340.
 Additionally, RFC 9591 does not specify key tweaking mechanisms, which are essential for Bitcoin applications such as BIP32 key derivation and BIP341 Taproot.
-This document addresses these limitations by specifying a BIP340-compatible variant of FROST that supports key tweaking.
+This document addresses these limitations by specifying a BIP340-compatible variant of FROST signing protocol that supports key tweaking.

 Following the initial publication of the FROST protocol[[KG20][frost1]], several optimized variants have been proposed to improve computational efficiency and bandwidth optimization: FROST2[[CKM21][frost2]], FROST2-BTZ[[BTZ21][stronger-security-frost]], and FROST3[[CGRS23][olaf]].
 Among these variants, FROST3 is the most efficient variant to date.